abhishekaxl/headlessEcommerce/docs/01-requirements-breakdown.md

 **So that** users have a smooth experience

 **Acceptance Criteria:**
-- [ ] Out-of-stock items during checkout detect हों
+- [ ] Out-of-stock items during checkout detect should be available
-- [ ] Price changes during checkout detect हों
+- [ ] Price changes during checkout detect should be available
-- [ ] Invalid coupon during checkout detect हो
+- [ ] Invalid coupon during checkout detect should be implemented
-- [ ] Payment failure properly handle हो
+- [ ] Payment failure properly handle should be implemented
-- [ ] Shipping method unavailable properly handle हो
+- [ ] Shipping method unavailable properly handle should be implemented
-- [ ] Network errors gracefully handle हों
+- [ ] Network errors gracefully handle should be available
-- [ ] User-friendly error messages show हों
+- [ ] User-friendly error messages show should be available
-- [ ] Recovery paths provide हों
+- [ ] Recovery paths provide should be available

 ---